Addressing the Issues

 Education

-Colorado now ranks 13th in regard to education.
-While there are shining examples of success, many rural and inner-city districts need additional resources in order to realize their full potential.
+• While there are shining examples of success, many rural and inner-city districts need additional resources in order to realize their full potential.
 Early childhood education has not been a priority and due to the rising costs of programs and the low rate of pay of teachers needs immediate attention.
-Both trades and traditional college programs should receive equal grant funding and opportunities
+Both trades and traditional college programs should receive equal grant funding and opportunities.

 Forest Health, Fire Safety, Mitigation, Wildlife Urban Interface (WUI)